strikefreedom17/Project3_Behavioral_Cloning_CarND_Term1/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I utilized the Nvidia convolutional neural networks according to this paper: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/.
-The details of the model architecture is given by: ![Nvidia CNN][image1]
+The details of the model architecture is given by: ![Nvidia CNN][image2]

+In Keras, you can see the model summary as model.summary() as well: ![Model Summary][image3]

 #### 2. Attempts to reduce overfitting in the model